 Resolving this lawsuit is of foremost importance for West Virginia child welfare officials.
 The issues involved in West Virginia’s lawsuit will be very familiar to West Virginia’s new Governor, Patrick Morrisey, who previously served as the state’s Attorney General.
 Focusing efforts for the state to be released from the lawsuit and accompanying oversight will save West Virginia significant legal expenses, allowing for more resources in child welfare service provision.
 Officials from West Virginia’s DHHR have already made significant improvements by prioritizing the requirements of the agreement with the U.S. Department of Justice.
 By fulfilling these requirements and prioritizing the end of federal oversight, West Virginia will have more capacity to restructure their system in a manner that supports children and families.

-Given the overcrowded foster care system in West Virginia and the disparities in outcomes between adopted children and those who remain in foster care, we present recommendations for policies that promote adoption as a means to alleviate crowding and improve outcomes for affected children.
+Given the overcrowded foster care system in West Virginia and the disparities in outcomes between adopted children and those who remain in foster care, we present recommendations for policies that promote adoption to alleviate crowding and improve outcomes for affected children.
 Additionally, expanding permanency planning and mental health support for children in foster care can provide crucial stability and improve long-term outcomes.

 Policy Recommendations